Nelson Martinez (soccer): Loudoun United

-Martinez made his professional debut on June 5, 2019, in a 3-2 win against Swope Park Rangers.
+Martinez made his professional debut on June 5, 2019, in a 3–2 win against Swope Park Rangers.
 He signed his first professional contract with Loudoun United on June 26, 2020, for the remainder of the 2020 season.

 North Carolina FC

 In March 2021, Martinez joined North Carolina FC of USL League One.

+Personal life

+Martinez is a dual national of the United States and El Salvador.